sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/Step9.md

 <Execute command="make" />

 Did it do what you expected?
-We'll discuss what happened and the fix in the next step.
+We'll discuss what happened and how to fix it in the next step.